aredn/documentation/arednGettingStarted/installing_firmware.rst

   As described above, it is best to connect your computer to the device using a simple Ethernet switch so that your computer's network interface remains unaffected by reboots on the radio.
 The IP address for a new Ubiquiti device is 192.168.1.20.
 Set the IP address of your computer to 192.168.1.10 and, when the device is powered up, enter 192.168.1.20 in a web browser.
 For a brand new device you’ll be asked to select your country and agree to the EULA.
 Then click *Continue*.
 Next you will be prompted to create a user account and password on the radio.
 You can enter the username ``admin`` and the password ``admin!23`` (for example) and then click *Save*.

   You should now see the main Dashboard view in AirOS.
 On the left, click the *Gear* icon.
 This will take you to the System page.
 At the top of this page you will find the radio's current firmware version.
 For example, it might read ``FIRMWARE VERSION XC.V8.7.1``.
-If the firmware version reads either **XC.V8.7.0** or **WA.V8.7.0** then you can move on to **Step 2**.
+If the firmware version shows either **XC.V8.7.0** or **WA.V8.7.0** then you have the correct AirOS software and can move on to **Step 2**.

   But if you see any version other than 8.7.0 you must upload new firmware to the device.
 You will need to download the correct firmware to your installing computer.
 The firmware can be found here: